dineshgowda24/redislock/README.md

 ## Contribution

-Feel free to send a PR
+Feel free to send a PR.